streamthoughts/kafka-connect-file-pulse/site/content/en/docs/Developer Guide/handling-failures.md

 ### Example

-In the below example, the he filter with alias Log4jGrokFilter will be skip in case of failure.
+In the below example, the filter with alias `Log4jGrokFilter` will be skip in case of failure.

 ```
 filters=Log4jGrokFilter